HishamT/Intro-to-Matrix-Algebra/Introduction to Matrix Algebra.md

 Note that the matrix can be of any size, as long as it is square.

-Remember that in order to multiply two matrices, the column-dimension of the left matrix must match the row-dimension of the right matrix.
+Remember that in order to multiply two matrices, the column dimension of the left matrix must match the row dimension of the right matrix.
 Therefore in order to multiply a matrix by the *2-by-2* matrix **E**, we need a *2-by-n* matrix.
-Let's first convert the string into a row-vector
+Let's first convert the string into a row vector

 ![Hello World](https://raw.githubusercontent.com/HishamT/Intro-to-Matrix-Algebra/main/string_row_vector.png "Hello World")